15A. The RothCN Model

 Decomposition of an organic carbon compartment is simulated on a monthly time step.
 The size of the compartment at the beginning of the month is equal to the size at the end of the previous month, plus any additional input.

-The following convention to denote a time interval is used throughout all sections:
+The following convention to denote a time interval is used throughout the sections below:

 • Subscript t0 denotes the starting point of the interval,